 Get better at reading by making time for it, to begin.
 Also, stop subvocalizing, or pronouncing each word on the page in your head.
 Doing this limits you to reading and learning only as fast as you can speak.

 Instead, count as you go down the page or use your finger to keep your mind going.
 It might be hard at first, but with practice, you’ll improve.
 And soon you’ll be reaping the many rewards of reading!

 I’ve seen Jim Kwik in a few YouTube videos and the guy has always impressed me.
 I’m really happy that he’s written Limitless to summarize all the nuggets of wisdom that are in his brilliant mind!
-I love that this is real life evidence that a growth mindset works, and that Kwik gives all the advice you’ll need to harness it!
+I love that this is real life evidence that a growth mindset works.

 Who would I recommend the Limitless summary to?

 The 25-year-old who gets discouraged thinking they’re stuck at their current intelligence level, the 62-year-old who loves learning new things and wants to get better at it, and anyone that wants to find ways to efficiently master skills like reading and focus.